Here, Gerry tells us all about what’s been going on, down in the forest.

 Upturned soil highlights where they've been rooting in their pursuit of anything edible from bugs and worms to roots and bulbs and I often find favoured scratching trees that the boar utilise.
 They cannot thermoregulate like us so use mud wallows to cool down.
 After wallowing, they will find a nice tree to scratch against which will get all that mud off their wiry coat and take away any unwanted parasites, such as ticks, along with it.

-There is so much going on here at the Forest of Dean.
+There is so much going on here at our hot tub holiday location of Forest of Dean.
 I have been networking with the Dean Meadows group and Butterfly Conservation to manage our meadow to be as beneficial as possible for biodiversity and I have worked with our consultant ecologist to put dormouse nest boxes up.
 I have carried out lots of Big Butterfly counts to feed into the national database too.

 I am particularly delighted that our Forest School activities at Berry Hill Primary School have contributed massively towards their achievement in receiving the Gold Certificate for the Woodland Trust's Woodland Ambassador Challenge.
 We hope to now carry on when school resumes to help them achieve their platinum award!

-Come and stay in our Forest of Dean cabins and accompany me on one of my many adventures – who knows what you’ll meet.
+Come and stay in our Forest of Dean pet friendly cabins and accompany me on one of my many adventures – who knows what you’ll meet.

 I’ll leave you with this cheeky fellow, who popped up recently to see what all the fuss was about.”